adam-rumpf/social-transit-solver-single/README.md

 * `LB`: Lower bound of allowable fleet size.
 * `UB`: Upper bound of allowable fleet size.
 * `Fare`: Boarding fare.
 * `Frequency`: Initial line frequency, measured only during its active portion of the day.
 Relatively unimportant since it is recalculated each iteration for the current solution.
-The equation is: `frequency = (fleet size) / (circuit time)`.
 * `Capacity`: Initial line capacity, measured as a total number of passengers that can be transported per day.
 Relatively unimportant since it is recalculated each iteration for the current solution.
-The equation is: `capacity = frequency (daily time horizon) (active fraction of day) (vehicle type seating capacity)`.

 ## `user_cost_data.txt`